 Lorie L. Tekorius has been a director of the Company since December 2019.
 Ms. Tekorius is the President and Chief Executive Officer of The Greenbrier Companies, Inc. ("Greenbrier"), a position she assumed on March 1, 2022.
 Ms. Tekorius is also a director of Greenbrier.
-Greenbrier is a leading designer, manufacturer and marketer of freight railcar equipment in North America, Europe and South America.
+Greenbrier is a leading international designer, manufacturer and marketer of freight railcar equipment and related services to global transportation markets in North America, South America, and Europe.
 Ms. Tekorius has served in various management positions for Greenbrier since 1995, most recently as President and Chief Operating Officer and, prior to that, as Executive Vice President and Chief Financial Officer.